stephfrian/cse15l-lab-reports/LabReport5.md

 ![Screenshot 2023-03-11 151237](https://user-images.githubusercontent.com/110694499/224515572-e3900fcb-4307-465f-9879-00550f4a32e1.jpg)

 **The line number for each sentence in the file is displayed on the left-hand side.
-This command is helpful for assigning a numerical value for the length of the file.**
+This command is helpful for assigning a numerical value to the length of the file.**

 > Example 2: